mohamedjawady/mohamedjawady.github.io/content/notes/network-defensibility.md

 ## What Makes a Network Defensible?

-A truly defensible network goes beyond just deploying security tools—it requires a comprehensive approach that combines visibility, control, and continuous assessment.
+A truly defensible network goes beyond just deploying security tools.
+It requires a comprehensive approach that combines visibility, control, and continuous assessment.
 The foundation of network defensibility rests on two critical pillars:

 - **Network Security Monitoring (NSM)**: Monitoring network traffic and communications
 - **Continuous Security Monitoring (CSM)**: Monitoring endpoints and host-based activities